alexFengXW/Minesweeper/README.md

 ## Mechanism

-Regular minesweeper rules, number represents the numbers of bumbs around in the 3*3 grid.
+Regular minesweeper rules, number represents the numbers of bombs around in the 3*3 grid.
 To accomodate with the mobile end(since I have never tried to develop for mobile), I made a toggle buttom for switching mode between open grid and flag grid(simulate the functions as left and right click  on PC)

 ## Notice